 - Stimulate interest in the school.

-The Parents Club believes that education is a community responsibility and that students, parents, teachers and administrators should be involved in the process of decision making.
-Fundraising activities provide the Parents Club with the relatively small amount of money it needs to meet its own commitments.
-The Parents Club provides hospitality in the form of morning/afternoon teas for visitors on various occasions, as well as overseeing the pastoral care role of collecting and delivering meals to school families suffering hardship, sickness etc.
+The Parents and Friends believes that education is a community responsibility and that students, parents, teachers and administrators should be involved in the process of decision making.
+Fundraising activities provide the Parents and Friends with the relatively small amount of money it needs to meet its own commitments.
+The Parents and Friends provides hospitality in the form of morning/afternoon teas for visitors on various occasions, as well as overseeing the pastoral care role of collecting and delivering meals to school families suffering hardship, sickness etc.

-There are numerous other tasks that the Parent Club undertakes to enrich the educational experiences for the children.
-The Parents Club manages the Uniform Shop where parents can order school uniforms.
-The Uniform Shop provides uniforms basically at cost as a service to parents.
-The Parents Club provides end of year Citizenship and Academic Achievement awards to Grade 6 children.
+There are numerous other tasks that the Parent and Friends undertakes to enrich the educational experiences for the children.
+The Parents and Friends provides end of year Citizenship and Academic Achievement awards to Grade 6 children.

-Meetings are held monthly during the school year.
-Meeting dates are advised in the school newsletter or on Compass, our online communication portal.
+Parent and Friends fundraising events are held regularly throughout the school year.
+Dates are advised in the school newsletter or on Compass, our online communication portal.

 Strathfieldsaye PS is working towards continuous reporting by putting tasks and work samples on the Compass online portal.
 Written reports, based on the Victorian Curriculum outcomes, are sent out mid-year and end of year.